Kali Linux

 It was developed by Mati Aharoni and Devon Kearns of Offensive Security through the rewrite of BackTrack, their previous information security testing Linux distribution based on Knoppix.

-Kali Linux is based on the Debian Testing branch.
-Most packages Kali uses are imported from the Debian repositories.

-Kali Linux's popularity grew when it was featured in multiple episodes of the TV series Mr. Robot.
-Tools highlighted in the show and provided by Kali Linux include Bluesniff, Bluetooth Scanner (btscanner), John the Ripper, Metasploit Framework, Nmap, Shellshock, and Wget.
+Kali Linux was featured in multiple episodes of the TV series Mr. Robot.

-The tagline of Kali Linux and BackTrack is "the quieter you become, the more you are able to hear", which is displayed on some backgrounds.

 Version history

 The first version, 1.0.0 "moto", was released in March 2013.

 With version 2019.4 in November 2019, the default user interface was switched from GNOME to Xfce, with a GNOME version still available.
+However the preinstalled terminal emulator is QTerminal from the LXQt desktop environment, instead of xfce4-terminal.

 With version 2020.3 in August 2020, the default shell was switched from Bash to ZSH, with Bash remaining as an option.

+With version 2024.4 in December 2024, version 6.11 of the Linux kernel is introduced, official support for 32-bit images is dropped, and DSA keys are deprecated for OpenSSH.